 14 October 2019

 What are your options when a front tooth is missing?

-Tooth decay is more common in the teeth at the rear of our mouth than the front for a number of reasons.
+Tooth decay is more common in the teeth at the rear of our mouth than in the front for a number of reasons.

 The rear teeth come under significant strain when breaking down and grinding food and they are also more difficult to reach when brushing and flossing.